TEC-The-ELidoras-Codex/astradigital-engine/scripts/README.md

 This directory contains utility scripts for managing and testing the TEC Office Suite Docker environment.

+> **Note:** All test scripts (WordPress tests, integration tests) have been moved to the `/tests` directory.
+Please use the new pytest-based testing framework for running tests.

 ## Environment Setup

 ### `setup_env.ps1` (Windows)